The Phi Phi Islands are our favourite romantic paradise… but for how long?

 Although often called Phi Phi Island, or Koh Phi Phi, the Phi Phi Islands are actually made up of two larger islands and four smaller, uninhabited islands, situated about 40km away from Phuket and Krabi.

-Most well known are Ko Phi Phi Don to the north where you will find Tonsai Bay and numerous backpackers, hotels and beach resort – the only inhabited island; to the south is Ko Phi Phi Leh.
+Most well known are Ko Phi Phi Don to the north where you will find Tonsai Bay and numerous backpackers, hotels and beach resorts – the only inhabited island; to the south is Ko Phi Phi Leh.

-To this day, the island has a largely Muslim population and the call to prayer can be heard – something we are used to every day living in the UAE but came as quite a shock in a country with a largely Buddhist population!
+To this day, the island has a large Muslim population and the call to prayer can be heard – something we are used to every day living in the UAE but came as quite a shock in a country with a largely Buddhist population!

 We first visited Phi Phi in the years immediately following the Tsunami and there was little more than a few shacks and hotels.
 Over 12 years later the village of Tonsai Bay is as bustling as ever and much development has occurred (maybe too much?) across Phi Phi Don.

-All roads on Phi Phi Don are for pedestrian use only, with small push carts used to transport luggage and goods around (those arriving by ferry can hire a cart from the pier for a small fee) which gives a fabulous small village atmosphere.
+All roads on Phi Phi Don are for pedestrian use only, with small pushcarts used to transport luggage and goods around (those arriving by ferry can hire a cart from the pier for a small fee) which gives a fabulous small village atmosphere.

 Ko Phi Phi – Important visitor facts